Representing an integer and its powers in two unrelated number systems: Bound in terms of

 This bound is obeyed trivially when $v = 1$.
 In the light of \eqref{E:n1_ub_m1}, we may take $B = c_{8} am_1$ so as to have $k_j \leq B$ for all $1 \leq j \leq 5$.
 Thereaf{t}er,~\eqref{E:a_n1} and \eqref{E:m1_ub_n1} will help us to deduce that

 On comparing this lower bound with \eqref{E:ub_lambda_star}, one gets

 To summarize, we have $m_1-m_{v+1}\leq 6$ or $n_1-n_{w+1}\ll_{\alpha,k} 1$ or \eqref{E:ub_wv_plus1} holds true.
-It must be noted that the f{i}rst two of these possibilit{i}es may be subsumed by the third one by having a large enough value of the implied mult{i}plicat{i}ve constant.\
+It must be noted that the f{i}rst two of these possibilit{i}es may be subsumed by the third one af{t}er having a large enough value of the implied mult{i}plicat{i}ve constant.\

 We now define the counter in an ad hoc fashion.
 If

 we define $( v_{j+1}, w_{j+1} )=( v_j+1, w_j )$ and move to the node one step towards the bottom.
 Else, declare $( v_{j+1}, w_{j+1} )=( v_j, w_j+1 )$ and move to the node one step towards the right.
 Note that we have